shieldgenerator7/AgranariTTRPG/Agranari Features.md

 These features often have requirements that must be met in order to purchase.
 When a requirement mentions a stat, its variance stat also counts towards it.
 For example, if a feature requires 50+ Strength, and you have 25 base Strength and 30 Strength Variance, you have met the requirements for purchasing the stats.

-If the requirement says 50+ in a specific type of weapon, that weapon’s Accuracy, Accuracy Variance, and Damage Variance must add up to the requirement.
+If the requirement says 50+ in a specific type of weapon, that weapon’s Accuracy, Accuracy Variance, Damage Variance, and Crit Factor must add up to the requirement.
 You cannot combine multiple weapons of the same type to meet this requirement; you must have at least 1 weapon of that type that meets the requirement.

 ## Hard Swinger

+Increase your melee Bludgeoning damage by adding your Strength.

 100 XP

 Requires

 -   50+ Strength
--   50+ in a Bludgeoning weapon
+-   50+ in a Bludgeoning melee weapon

 Whenever you make a melee attack with a Bludgeoning weapon, you may make a Strength check and add its value to your Damage value.
 If you do, this attack’s recovery time cost increases by 1.

+## Piercer

+Wound, Stun, and knock out an enemy when you crit with a Piercing weapon.

+100 XP

+Requires

+-   50+ in a Piercing weapon

+Trainable Stats

+-   Pierce Constitution Penalty (default: 1)
+-   Pierce Constitution Penalty Variance (default: 0)

+Whenever you attack an enemy with a Piercing weapon and crit, you may have your weapon pierce straight through their body.
+If you do, the damage value is doubled for the enemy for the purpose of Durability checks and Pain Tolerance checks, they get a penalty to their Constitution checks, and the weapon requires an action to remove, with a time cost of 1.
+The Constitution check penalty is equal to your Pierce Constitution Penalty stat, stacks, and lasts until the wound is healed.
+If this attack didn’t cause a wound, the penalty instead lasts for 1 second.

+## Slasher

+Stun an enemy when you hit with a Slashing weapon.

+100 XP

+Requires

+-   50+ in a Slashing weapon

+Trainable Stats

+-   Slashing Stun Factor (default: x1.5)
+-   Slashing Stun Duration (default: 1)

+Whenever you attack an enemy with a Slashing weapon and hit, the damage you deal is multiplied for the enemy for the purpose of rolling for Pain Tolerance.
+The multiplication factor is equal to your Slashing Stun Factor.
+If the enemy fails their Pain Tolerance roll, all actions they’re channeling are interrupted, and they become stunned for a duration equal to your Slashing Stun Duration.

 ## Sharpshooter

+Increase your crit damage on ranged weapons.

 100 XP